-The Global Change and Sustainability Center provides fellowships to help recruit outstanding graduate students, to develop robust interdisciplinary environment and sustainability research, and to attract graduate students from underrepresented groups to the University of Utah.
-The 1-year program supports graduate students during their first year of studies while they interact as an interdisciplinary cohort.
+The Global Change and Sustainability Center provides fellowships to help recruit outstanding graduate students, to develop robust interdisciplinary environment and sustainability research, and to provide outstanding educational opportunities to graduate students from underrepresented groups.
+The one-year program supports graduate students during their first year of studies while they interact as an interdisciplinary cohort.

-- Only new students who are being recruited to work with GCSC-affiliated faculty are eligible.
-Potential fellows apply and are admitted into the University through the normal departmental / Graduate School recruiting process.
+- Only new students who are being recruited to work with GCSC-affiliated faculty are eligible for the fellowship.
+Potential fellows’ application and admission to the University follows the usual departmental / Graduate School recruiting process.

 - All GCSC Fellows are expected to participate in GCSC events such as the fall retreat and annual Research Symposium.

 - All fellows are required to enroll in the GCSC seminar course (SUST 6800, Tuesdays, 4 pm, Fall and Spring semesters, 1 credit hour) in Fall and Spring their first year.

 - Fellows who are awarded 2-semester or 3-semester fellowships are required to participate in the GCSC interdisciplinary project-based course Global Changes and Society (SUST 6000) during Spring semester of their fellowship year.
 Fellows with a 1-semester award (typically summer support) are encouraged to participate in the course.